Venus: The Mother of Rome and Goddess of Love and Fertility

 The Roman goddess Venus is almost always mentioned in the same breath as the Greek goddess Aphrodite.
 People are usually more acquainted with the story of Aphrodite, which probably explains why almost any source directly refers to Aphrodite when talking about Venus.

-Who was Aphrodite?
+Who Was Aphrodite?

-The Greek Aphrodite is the goddess of love, beauty and sexuality, and is attended by the Graces and Eros.
+The Greek Aphrodite is the goddess of love, beauty, and sexuality, and is attended by the Graces and Eros.
 Both these entities are frequently pictured at her side.
 Aphrodite is oftentimes viewed as having two halves that make up a whole: Aphrodite Pandemos, the sensual and earthy side, and Aphrodite Urania, the divine, celestial Aphrodite.

-Ishtar: the Mesopotamian Deity that Inspired Aphrodite and Venus
+Ishtar: The Mesopotamian Deity that Inspired Aphrodite and Venus

 Ishtar was, like Venus and Aphrodite, one of the most important deities of Mesopotamia.
-Ishtar was the goddess of sexuality and war, and was widely admired and equally feared.
+Ishtar was the goddess of sexuality and war and was widely admired and equally feared.
 That’s because she was believed to represent both the heated passions of love and sex, as well as the passions of battle.

 However, when the deity Ishtar spread into Greece, her meaning changed quite a bit.
-That is to say, basically all the war connections were removed or changed.
+That is to say, all the war connections were removed or changed.
 This has mainly to do with the fact that ancient Greeks were quite fond of gender roles, or at least had a different view on them when compared to the territories that we today know as Iraq, Iran, Turkey, and Syria.

 The Greeks saw war and battle as a role solely for men.
 Therefore, the Greeks created Aphrodite: the goddess that was just related to love and beauty.
 She did, however, date a war-related deity every so often.
 Yet, the idea was that she avoided direct war as much as possible.